HOW TO MAKE VAZHAIPOO KUZHAMBU?

 Soak tamarind in warm water for 20 mins.
 Make an extract by mashing the pulp and water together.
 Strain this and set aside.
 Clean the vazhaipoo, chop it and place it in a pot of water.
 Add turmeric and cook the banana blossom till tender.

 Let cool.
-Add 2 tbsp water and grind this to a smooth paste.
+Add 2 tablespoon water and grind this to a smooth paste.

 Now add tamarind water and salt.
 Let it simmer till raw smell of tamarind goes away.

 Once done, grind together ¼c of freshly grated coconut with some water to a really smooth paste.
 It is absolutely fine if the paste is runny.
 Add this to the kuzhambu, mix well and simmer till oil begins to float around the edges.
 Serve hot with rice.

 - Banana blossom vazhaipoo cleaned and chopped finely 1.5 c

 - Tamarind a small gooseberry size soaked in warm water for 20 mins